SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

 	git clone https://github.com/SmartThingsCommunity/webrtc-tutorial.git

-Copy the contents of `oauth_app` into your working directory (in this case, `my_schema_integration`):
+Copy the contents of `oauth_app` into a new directory to begin development (in this case, `~/dev`):

-	cp -pr oauth_app my_schema_integration
+	cp -pr oauth_app ~/dev/my_schema_integration

-Next, navigate to your working directory and install dependencies:
+Next, navigate to your development directory and install dependencies:

-	cd my_schema_integration/oauth_app
+	cd ~/dev/my_schema_integration
 	npm install

 Start ngrok (or your preferred tunneling service) forwarding to `port 3000` (the default port for the server).
-If you are using ngrok, note the forwarding URL for use as the `SERVER_URL` in the next step (it will be provided an `https` URL).
+If you are using ngrok, note the forwarding URL for use as the `SERVER_URL` in the next step (it will be an `https` URL).

 	# example using ngrok
 	$ ngrok http 3000